cyberaspect/centsible/README.md

 A demo with example login credentials is at [centsible-spending-hc.web.app](https://centsible-spending-hc.web.app/). (github might lead you to a 404 page) You can also run it locally through the source code, right here. https://github.com/cyberaspect/centsible

+if you have any questions, you can always email my submission email!

 ## running locally
 Run `git clone https://github.com/cyberaspect/centsible`